grimmer0125/newCARTADesktop/README.md

 ### To package the Mac and Linux Electron Apps

-For Mac, an installable dmg is created (non-signed).
+For Mac, an installable DMG is created (non-signed for now).
 For Linux, a directory is created that can be zipped later.
 The Linux version can be created on a Mac, plus the Linux version is universal between RedHat and Ubuntu based systems.

-1. Install the electron-packager: `meteor npm install electron-packager -g`
+1. Install the electron-packager tool: `meteor npm install electron-packager -g`
-2. Create Mac App: `meteor electron-packager . --overwrite --platform=darwin --arch=x64 --icon=assets/icons/mac/icon.icns --prune=true --out=release-builds`
+2. Create Mac App: `electron-packager . --overwrite --platform=darwin --arch=x64 --icon=assets/icons/mac/icon.icns --prune=true --out=release-builds`
+3. Install the electron DMG installer tool: `npm install electron-installer-dmg -g`
+4. Create Mac DMG: `electron-installer-dmg --icon=assets/icons/mac/icon.icns release-builds/CARTA-Desktop-darwin-x64/CARTA-Desktop.app newCARTA-Desktop`

-3. Create Linux App: `meteor electron-packager . --overwrite --asar=true --platform=linux --arch=x64 --icon=carta_logo_v2.png --prune=true --out=release-builds`
+5. Create Linux App: `electron-packager . --overwrite --asar=true --platform=linux --arch=x64 --icon=carta_logo_v2.png --prune=true --out=release-builds`

 The packaged apps can be found in the `newCARTADesktop/release-builds/` directory.